Antidepressant Abuse and AddictionYou are here:

 - Feelings of sadness, hopelessness, emptiness, and tearfulness.

-- Lack of energy, tiredness, small tasks require extra effort to complete.
+- Lack of energy, tiredness, and small tasks require extra effort to complete.

 - Anxiety, agitation, restlessness.